 It wasn’t hard to find workers as the Great Depression worsened and the Dust Bowl obliterated farming communities on the Great Plains.
 The national unemployment rate was 25% in 1932 and much higher west of the Mississippi.
 Wheat farms in Kansas and Nebraska were buried under drifts of windblown dust and the once booming building industry in California had slowed to a crawl.

-Melvin was promoted to project manager, and he set up an office in the old hotel.
-He stayed busy behind his desk, and rarely had time to get his hands dirty on the jobsite.
-He solved design problems in regular conference calls with Foggy and Professor Culpepper and made sure the crews had their materials delivered on time.
+Melvin was promoted to project manager.
+He set up an office in the old hotel and stayed busy behind his desk.
+He rarely had time to get his hands dirty on the jobsite.
+Melvin solved design problems in regular conference calls with Foggy and Professor Culpepper and made sure the crews had their materials delivered on time.

-By the spring of 1933, the casino was completed and work on the hotel tower had begun.
+By the spring of 1933, the casino’s shell was finished and work on the hotel tower had begun.
 Tall and narrow, the architectural footprint had enough space for the elevator shaft, the fire stairs, and twelve hotel rooms on every floor.
-The building also had steel tubes incorporated into the design that would drop water from the surface down to the hydroelectric plant at the base.
-The amount of electricity generated would be more than enough to power the entire property, including a gigantic flashing sign rising up from the top of the tower.
-The exterior walls were fashioned from polished stainless-steel panels with vertical rows of four-by-four windows from ground level to the top of the 55-story building.
+The exterior walls were built from polished stainless-steel panels with vertical rows of four-by-four windows from ground level to the top of the 55-story building.

-Professor Culpepper was responsible for the integrity of the engineering, and he came up with a structural revision that added eighteen inches to every level meaning the top of the tower would end up eighty feet above the surface of the lake.
+The Professor was responsible for the integrity of the structural engineering, and he came up with a revision that added eighteen inches to every level meaning the tower’s roof would end up eighty feet above the surface of the lake.
 Javernick decided to go ahead with the full 55 stories, putting the surface entry and front desk on the 47th floor when the reservoir was at maximum capacity.
-The eight levels above water would be used to house employees in cozy suites that included kitchens and living rooms, he’d need to hire a small army to run the place.
+The eight levels above water would be used for employee housing—he’d need to hire a small army to run the place.

-Working underwater full-time could take some getting used to and it might be hard for some to adapt, so exterior decks were added to the design for the eight floors above water level as well, with an employee only outdoor recreation area on the roof.
+Working underwater full-time could take some getting used to and it might be hard for some to adapt, so Foggy added exterior decks to the eight floors above water level, with an employee only outdoor recreation area on the roof.
 Javernick would use the penthouse level for his own residence.

 The building project was busy with activity on the day that Everett Beekman showed up with the Clark County Sheriff.
 After parking nearby, Beekman walked towards the construction site in his jet-black wingtips, with the sheriff, Oscar Flynn, by his side.
 Javernick was high above them on the scaffolding, and he climbed down quickly when he saw the government bureaucrat approaching.